 Inclusive Design Glossary

-The following explanations of various general terms, assistive and accessible technologies, and media affordances provide an overview and a shared context for which to think about and design specific solutions, initiatives, and inclusive undertakings.
+The following definitions and explanations of various general terms, access technologies, and media affordances provide an overview and a shared context for which to think about and design specific solutions, initiatives, and inclusive undertakings.

 These are not recommendations, but instead aim to serve as informal working definitions.
 Some terms, like Zoom, are not defined, as their definition is obvious; instead an explanation offering some additional nuance is provided to help the reader understand how these approaches work together.
 Terms are grouped semantically and are not explicitly ordered alphabetically.